tigoe/SoundExamples/docs/setup.md

 </tr>
 </table>

+This physical layout is sometimes referred to as a *DIP*, or *Dual Inline Package*.
+In a DIP package, physical pins are typically numbered from top left to bottom left, then from bottom right to top right.
+So physical pin 1 has the function Analog in 0, or A0; physical pin 14 has the function D5, or digital I/O 5; physical pin 15 has the function D6, or digital I/O 6; and pin 28 has the function 5V, or 5 volts supplied from the USB input.

-The pins you'll use all the time are the third from the top on the right, Vcc, which outputs 3.3 volts when the board is connected to a USB power source or a battery,and the fourth from top on the right GND, which is the ground pin.
+The pins you'll use all the time are the third from the top on the right (physical pin 26), Vcc, which outputs 3.3 volts when the board is connected to a USB power source or a battery, and the fourth from top on the right (physical pin 25), GND, which is the ground pin.
 Remember, voltage is always a relative measurement between two points.
 The Vcc pin's voltage is measured relative to ground.

 Plug your MKR into your breadboard with the top pins in the top row of the board.
 Connect the GND pin on the right side to the right side ground bus and the VCC pin to the voltage bus.
 Then connect the bus rows on the right side to their corresponding buses on the left.
 Figure 4 shows the board connected this way.
 The figure is rotated counter-clockwise so that the right hand side bus is on the top.
 Most of the circuit diagrams in these examples will be shown this way.